 Due to the Covid-19 case management document containing company and personal sensitive data, and in compliance with ISO27001, GDPR and our Code of Conduct requirements, we are not able to share this document publicly.

-- For those who are required to visit Colt sites, we ask all visitors follow World Health Organisation hygiene practices and to consider the need for face to face meetings.
+- For those who are required to visit Colt sites, we ask all visitors follow World Health Organisation hygiene practices

-- Access to Colt sites is subject to local government restrictions and guidance
+- Access to Colt sites is subject to local government restrictions and guidance and local safety measures

 - We ask all visitors to confirm: